 If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

 In the past year, I’ve been more interested in a bulbs and smart LEDs.
 Well…now that I’ve had a whole year with the technology, I can say with confidence that I will never go back to switching my lights on manually. and have outfitted my whole apartment with

 Even more importantly than remotely switching your lights on and off is the fact that you can control the brightness of your lights, select different colors, and even integrate them with other apps (such as your lights automatically turning on when you’re about to enter your home).

 Up until last week, I strictly utilized t needs.
 I’ve reviewed their and LED strip for my LED and bulbs on Youtube.
 So it’s safe to assume that I was on the LIFX bandwagon, well, that might change with the latest I’ve received!
-Since I am a smart bulb fantastic, I’m excited for this WiZ smart light review.
+Since I am a fanatic, I’m excited for this WiZ review.

 Last week I was contacted by WiZ, a French-Asian smart lighting company that is in the midst of expanding to the North American market.
 WiZ personally asked me to review a set of their smart lights – specifically their A.E26 color bulbs and pair them up against the giants in the industry, so here we go!

 I received a pack of two bulbs from WiZ.
 Each comes fitted with 16 million different colors and 64,000 white variations possible.
 In terms of brightness, you’re looking at 810 lumens.
 Lastly, believe it or not, I was also impressed to receive a remote for the lights.
 While it may seem strange to utilize a remote when you have a smartphone, it does make sense if you have spotty WiFi or if you have a guest who would like to play with the lights.
 However, you also have the option of using voice command if connected to a like Alexa, Google Assistant, and .